 “In this breathtaking memoir-in-essays, Michele Morano illuminates romantic love in its many complex manifestations: romantic friendship, maternal love, the intense desire for contact that isn’t exactly sexual but almost is.
 Her portrayals of the people who have inspired these feelings are always astute and generous.
 This daring book expands our notion of what love is.” —Kyoko Mori

-“If you have ever loved and lost, and if you can smile, wince, cry, laugh—all at the same time—you're ready for Michele Morano’s brilliant new book about the perplexing forms and evolving definitions of love.
-And you’re in luck: Michele Morano is a superb writer.
+“If you have ever loved and lost, and if you can wince, cry, and laugh all at the same time, you’re ready for Michele Morano’s brilliant new book about the perplexing forms and evolving definitions of love.
 Like Love is an essential book for us all.” —Abigail Thomas

-“Michele Morano’s essays are funny, insightful, and just gorgeous, but I’m most impressed by her exquisite generosity.
-She keeps looking, daring herself to ask increasingly gutsier questions.
-I can’t remember when I last read a book as openhearted as Like Love.” —Ryan Van Meter, author of If You Knew Then What I Know Now
+“Michele Morano’s essays are funny, insightful, and gorgeous, but I’m most impressed by her exquisite generosity.
+I can’t remember when I last read a book as openhearted as Like Love.”—Ryan Van Meter

 “Like Love is an intimate memoir of the sometimes shifting, sometimes blending borders of infatuation, disenchantment, friendship, and love.
 Throughout her personal journeys, the always wise and empathetic Morano teaches us how to see—ourselves as well as others.” —Philip Graham

-Crushes.
 Infatuations.
 Attractions.
-Unexpected, inexplicable allure.
+Unexpected allure.
 Entanglements steeped in taboo and disruption.
-In Like Love, nothing is off limits.
+In Like Love, Michele Morano takes on the intrigues, strangeness, and lessons of unconsummated romance with humor and imagination.

-In these remarkable essays, Michele Morano explores the pleasures, possibilities, strangeness, and lessons of unconsummated romance.
-With insight and imagination, Like Love interweaves poignant, humorous episodes from adulthood with the backstory of a young family’s turbulent breakup.
+Like Love poignantly interweaves episodes from adulthood with the backstory of a young family’s turbulent breakup.
 When Morano was an adolescent in blue-collar Poughkeepsie, New York, her mother left her father for a woman in an era when LGBTQ parents were widely viewed as “unfit.”
 Through the turmoil, adolescent Morano paid attention, tucking away the stories that were shaping her and guiding her understanding of love.